jumpeak/Coursera_Capstone/report.md

 Now let's look at pre-venues density on the map:

-As you see, situation is different in comparison with coffee shops venues.
+As you see, the situation is different in comparison with the coffee shops venues.

 To compare coffee shops density and pre-venues density I'm introducing one simple metric - "coffee shop count / pre-venue count" relation.
 Put it on the map too: